 Foodhallen van Het Noorden – Food Festival

-Lucky us, we were in Groningen during the Indoor Food festival “Foodhallen van het Noorden“.
-With food trucks, pop-up restaurants, delicatessen winkels, and a lot of local products, this food event was worth the 15 minutes walk from the center in the southeast direction.
+Lucky us, we were in Groningen during the Indoor Food Festival “Foodhallen van het Noorden“.
+With food trucks, pop-up restaurants, delicatessen Winkels, and numerous local products, this food event was worth the 15 minutes walk from the center in the southeast direction.
 The location in a former newspaper factory was interesting to discover, next to all the tastes from all over the North.
 We asked someone who worked there if there is a regular festival in planning?
 As it was very successful over the weekend, there might the next one coming soon.
 Good news for locals and travelers on a gay couple city weekend Groningen like us!
 Eet smakelijk!